dougeby/IntuneDocs/intune/certficates-importedpfx-configure.md

 Although the Powershell module provides methods to create a key, other tools can be used.

-To start, please copy the folder with Powershell module generated from Visual Studio to the server itself where the **Imported PFX Certificate Connector** is installed.
+To start, copy the folder with Powershell module generated from Visual Studio to the server itself where the **Imported PFX Certificate Connector** is installed.

 1. On the server, open Powershell as Administrator and navigate to where the folder with the Powershell module is located.
 2. Import the module with `Import-Module .\IntunePfxImport.psd1`